With Treatment

 Services provided:

-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is an inpatient rehabilitation facility in Arlington, Virginia that is situated in the 22204 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center provides inpatient detox, inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
-It also Accepts Federal funding.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center is a residential rehab facility in Arlington, Virginia that is located in the 22204 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Counseling Center provides inpatient detoxification, residential substance abuse treatment and inpatient dual diagnosis treatment.
+It also Accepts private health insurance.

 Address: 46 South Glebe Road, 3rd Floor, Arlington, VA 22204 in Arlington County